stuartsan/funsyn/README.md

 someArray.map(doSomeStuff).flatten();
 ```

-Which is cool, but to implement this you have to do this:
+Which is cool, but to implement this you have to do something kind of like
+this:

 ```javascript
 Array.prototype.flatten = flatten;